b-pardi/Research/BraTaDio_Fn/README.md

     - plot DGamma against n^2
         - slope is Jdoubleprime
     - see Johannsmann paper fig 17 eqn 46 for details

 - added linear fit to interactive plot zoom section to measure drift
 - fix bug where previous linear fits remains on screen during new selections
 - add legend to report drift value (slope)
 - adjusted value reporting to account for user selected time inputs with units in legend

+- implemented avg plots for avg dissipation as well

 5/17
 - changed func name avg_Df to avgs_analysis to prepare for adding avg Dd functionality